 Within your home is a services utility cupboard where the Heat Interface Unit (HIU) similar in size to a standard domestic boiler is located.
-Unlike a standard domestic boiler the HIU does not heat water.
-It does however transfer heat generated by communal energy plant, to your underfloor space heating and domestic hot water systems.
+Unlike a standard domestic boiler, the HIU does not heat water.
+It does however transfer heat generated by communal energy plant, to your space heating (underfloor or radiator) and domestic hot water systems.